Actiq Generic Name & Formulations

 Addiction, abuse, and misuse.
 Life threatening respiratory depression.
 Accidental ingestion (may be fatal).
 Risks from concomitant use of CYP3A4 inhibitors/inducers, benzodiazepines, or other CNS depressants.
 Risk of medication errors.
 REMS program.
 Neonatal opioid withdrawal syndrome.

+Assess the potential need for access to naloxone when initiating and renewing therapy.
+Consider prescribing naloxone based on risk factors for overdose (eg, history of opioid use disorder, prior opioid overdose, household members or other close contacts at risk for accidental ingestion or overdose).
 Life-threatening respiratory depression; monitor within first 24–72hrs of initiating therapy and following dose increases.
 Accidental exposure may cause fatal overdose (esp. in children).
 Sleep-related breathing disorders (including central sleep apnea (CSA), sleep-related hypoxemia); consider dose reduction if CSA develops.
 COPD, cor pulmonale, decreased respiratory reserve, hypoxia, hypercapnia, or pre-existing respiratory depression; monitor and consider non-opioid analgesics.
 Abuse potential (monitor).
 Adrenal insufficiency.
 Head injury.
 Increased intracranial pressure, brain tumors; monitor.
 Seizure disorders.
 CNS depression.
 Impaired consciousness, coma, shock; avoid.
 Biliary tract disease.
 Acute pancreatitis.
 Bradyarrhythmias.
 Drug abusers.
 Renal or hepatic impairment.
 Reevaluate periodically.
 Avoid abrupt cessation.
 Elderly.
 Cachectic.
 Debilitated.
 Pregnancy; potential neonatal opioid withdrawal syndrome during prolonged use.
 Labor & delivery, nursing mothers: not recommended.

 Nausea, dizziness, somnolence, vomiting, asthenia, headache, dyspnea, constipation, anxiety, confusion, depression, rash, insomnia; respiratory depression, severe hypotension, syncope.